 Before estimation can take place, a substantial amount of work is required to assemble the analysis data sets used to produce the AGT estimates.
 A separate analysis data set is produced for each grade, subject, and year.
-In total, forty-two analysis data sets are produced, covering seven grades for English language arts (ELA) (third, fourth, fifth, sixth, seventh, eighth, and ninth), six grades in Mathematics (third, fourth, fifth, sixth, seventh, and eighth), over four years (2007-08, 2008-09, 2009-10).
+In total, eighty-one analysis data sets are produced, covering nine grades for English language arts (ELA) (third, fourth, fifth, sixth, seventh, eighth, ninth, tenth, and eleventh), six grades in Mathematics (third, fourth, fifth, sixth, seventh, and eighth) and twelve subjects added Fall 2011 (Algebra I, Algebra II, Geometry, Biology, Chemistry, Physics, Integrated Science I, Science Grade 5, Science Grade 8, History and Social Science Grade 8, US History, World History), over four years (2008-09, 2009-10, 2010-11).
 The analysis data sets include students with a posttest and pretest in consecutive grades in the same subject who could be assigned to a school, classroom, and teacher for that subject.